xinwenfu/VChat_LTER/README.md

 		ADD AX,0x097F
 		ADD AX,0x0a54
 		```
-		4. We can generate this assembly by right clicking the instruction view window at the location we would like to modify the program and selecting assemble.
+		4. We can generate this assembly by right-clicking the instruction view window at the location we would like to modify the program and selecting assemble.

 			<img src="Images/I33.png" width=600>